 On multiple occasions, reviewed the cost reimbursement claims of environmental remediation.
 Addressed issues such as:

-- Where the moneys were actually spent on the clean-up at issue?
+- Were the moneys actually spent on the clean-up at issue?

 - Did the claimant use prudent purchasing practices?